Cultivation, Processing, and Wholesale:

 - The modular format minimizes the risk of materially significant crop loss.

-As of March 31, 2020, the Company has 297 Grow Pods licensed by Health Canada with a projected annual cultivation capacity of 8,325 Kg of dried cannabis.
+The Company has 297 Grow Pods licensed by Health Canada with a projected annual cultivation capacity of 8,325 Kg of dried cannabis.

 Portfolio of Cannabis Products